Shwetha-Selma/M2S_Sample/guided_odd_even_merge_sort_SYCLMigration/README.md

 | Time to complete    | 15 minutes
 | Category            | Concepts and Functionality

-> **Note**: This sample is migrated from NVIDIA CUDA sample.
+> **Note**: This sample is migrated from the NVIDIA CUDA sample.
 See the [sortingNetworks](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/2_Concepts_and_Techniques/sortingNetworks) sample in the NVIDIA/cuda-samples GitHub.

 ## Purpose